manu29585/ArchitectureKata/01_introduction_and_goals.md

 - Real-Time Updates: Ensures that the dashboard provides real-time updates on flight statuses, gate changes, delays, and other relevant information.

 - Notification System: Implements a notification system that alerts users about upcoming trips, booking confirmations, or changes to their reservations.

+## Stakeholders (Target users)

+- System Admin: Responsible for overall system administrator
+- Traveller: End user who will use the web/mobile application to organize his trip details
+- Product Manager: Interested in getting latest insights on the usage of application by various users to take further business decisions

 ## Business Context